MarcoGorelli/polars-plugins-tutorial/docs/noop.md

   functionality: `.list`, `.str`, `.dt`, and more.
 We'll register one more, `.mp`, to which we'll add functionality from our minimal plugin;
-- Within the `.mp` namespace, we'll register our amazing do-nothing function `noop`.
+- We'll define our amazing do-nothing function `noop`.
   For now, don't pay attention to `is_elementwise`, we'll get back to that later.

 ## Let's get Rusty